Games to Goals: Engaging Career Exploration for High School Students

 • Timeline: Apr 2025 - Aug 2025

-• My Role: Design system creation, Dashboard design
+• My Role: User research, Design system, Prototyping

-A quick view of Cambiar Treks simulation experience
+A quick demo of Cambiar Treks’ simulation experience

-Students want to make informed college and career decisions, but it is hard because they are flooded with career information without personalized guidance to make sense of it, and they have limited access to counselors leaves little time for individualized career planning.
+We listened to 100 high school students’s thoughts on their future career and current confusion.
+Students want to make informed college and career decisions, but it is hard because they are flooded with career information without personalized guidance to make sense of it, and they have limited access to counselors, which leaves little time for individualized career planning.

 • A visually appealing platform